Loesie52/Expedia-project/README.md

 ## 1. Data Collection

 The dataset can be downloaded from the Data Mining Techniques class on the Kaggle website (https://www.kaggle.com/c/2nd-assignment-dmt-2021/).
 It is split into a training and a test set (train.csv and test.csv respectively, each containing approximately 5 million records).
 Essentially, the dataset contains information about a search query of a user for a hotel, the hotel properties that resulted and for the training set, whether the user clicked on the hotel and booked it.
-The datasets can also be found in this repository.

 ### 1.2 Data features